Get the job with an individual application and a shining interview

 - Are there any specific responsibilities given to interns?

 Finding a job or an internship is a struggle for everyone.
 Don’t get frustrated if it doesn’t work out on the first few tries.
 It is a mixture of patience, luck and skills that get you the job, and persistence pays off here.
 The most important thing is to be yourself and apply in a way you feel comfortable and find a company that can give you what you are looking for.
+Even an unpaid internship can go a long way in bringing you some valuable and rewarding experience.
+Here’s an article on why you should consider doing unpaid internships.
 The perfect internship is out there – go get it!

 How did you get your last internship?